keboola/developers-docs/extend/custom-science/development.md

 ## Git repository contents
 Our only requirement is that the in the root of the repository a `main.R` (for R Custom Science) or `main.py` (for Python Custom Science)
 (which will be the actual code executed by us) must be present.
+If this requirement cannot be honored, it can be circumvented by [registering](/registration/) the application.
 Otherwise the repository contents are arbitrary.
 However you might want to check out specific notses for [Python](/extend/custom-science/python/) or [R](/extend/custom-science/r) regarding implementation details in each language.